carpentries/instructor-training/episodes/11-practice-teaching.md

 ![Feedback Feelings](../fig/deathbulge-jerk.jpg "Comic from http://www.deathbulge.com/comics/155")

 Feedback is most effective when the people involved share ground rules and expectations.
-In Carpentries teaching, we use the two x two paradigm for feedback.
+In Carpentries teaching, we use the 2x2 paradigm for feedback.
 Each person giving feedback is expected to provide at least one piece of negative and one piece of positive feedback each for content and delivery.
 This helps overcome two common tendencies when giving feedback on teaching: to focus on the content